-ReImagine Lexington: An Art an Design Competition
+ReImagine Lexington: An Art and Design Competition

-ReImagine Lexington is an art and design competition hosted by Fayette Alliance, a Lexington-based nonprofit dedicated to achieving smart, sustainable, and equitable growth through advocacy, education and research.
+Reimagine Lexington is an art and design competition hosted by Fayette Alliance, a Lexington-based nonprofit dedicated to achieving smart, sustainable, and equitable growth through advocacy, education and research.

-ReImagine Lexington asks students at the University of Kentucky to think critically about the future of growth and development in Lexington by reimagining urban spaces throughout the city.
+The contest asks Lexingtonians to think critically about the future of growth and development in Lexington by reimagining urban spaces throughout the city.

 • Important: Research and data tell us that the land inside Lexington-Fayette County’s Urban Service Boundary (USB) can accommodate more than 20 years of future housing and job growth.